hodefoting/mmm/README.md

 _mmm_ is a shared memory protocol for virtualising access to framebuffer graphics, audio output and input event.
 The mmm project provides a C library and a couple of sample hosts.
+Both clients and hosts can be statically linked, thus permitting a small static binary to be used with hosts for multiple different environments.
+Once the ABI is frozen; mmm clients could be a convenient way to distribute stand-alone GUI applications.

 Features
 --------